 The U.S. Treasury is issuing massive bonds.(Liquidity absorption).
 Bitcoin crashed.
 Prices dropped close to mining cost.
 MVRV hit its lowest level since 2022.
 And yet—nothing happened.
 No narrative.
 No excitement.
 No drama.
 Mining rigs kept running.
 1 BTC stayed 1 BTC.
 Transfers between Georgia and Korea?
 Slow, but fine.
 Bonds cry and laugh at every Fed speech.
 Stocks dance to every CEO’s mistake.
 Bitcoin stays silent.
 It’s the coldest asset I know.
 Stripped of human greed and fear.

 Liquidity tightening won’t last forever.
 Democracy was designed on the assumption of growth.
 When growth stops, past promises turn into debt.
 So liquidity cannot stop.
-The worse domestic demand gets, the deeper money sinks into real estate, the tighter the government’s grip becomes.
+Eventually, at some point, the government will try to stimulate the economy and reduce real debt by printing money and expanding credit, even if it means accepting inflation.

 2. The OpenAI Bloc and Tesla — Something Feels Off